 Before niching down into a Pinterest Manager I took the course Pinteresting Strategies from Carly Campbel.

 Carly is the founder of the blog Mommyonpurpose and the Pinterest guru number one out there.
 I can’t recommend her Pinterest course enough.
-This course has taught me so much about how to use Pinterest to become a successful Pinterest Manager and how to create click-worthy pins on autopilot.
+This course has taught me so much about Pinterest management, how to become a successful Pinterest Manager, how to use Pinterest analytics, and how to create click-worthy pins on autopilot.

 You can also find a lot of great free resources on YouTube and blogs but if you are like me (a busy stay-at-home mom) and want a structured step-by-step system to save both time (and some headache!), an online course is definitely the way to go.